European Service Module: European ATV-based module

-In May 2011, the European Space Agency's (ESA) director general announced a possible collaboration with NASA to work on a successor to ESA's Automated Transfer Vehicle (ATV).
+In May 2011, ESA's director general announced a possible collaboration with NASA to work on a successor to ESA's Automated Transfer Vehicle (ATV).
 ESA's provision of this successor could be counted towards its 8% share of the operating costs of the International Space Station (ISS); the ATV missions resupplying the station only covered this obligation up to 2017.
 On 21 June 2012, Astrium announced that it had been awarded two separate studies to evaluate possible future missions building on the technology and experience gained from its development of ATV and the Columbus laboratory.
 The first study looked into the construction of a service module which would be used in tandem with the Orion capsule.
 The second examined the production of a versatile multi-purpose orbital vehicle.
 Each study was worth €6.5 million.

 In November 2012, ESA obtained the commitment of its member states for it to construct an ATV-derived service module for Orion, to fly on the maiden flight of the Space Launch System, thereby meeting ESA's budgetary obligation to NASA regarding the ISS for 2017–2020.
 No decision was made about supplying the module for later Orion flights.

 In January 2013, NASA announced its agreement, made the preceding December, that ESA would build the service module for Exploration Mission-1 (renamed Artemis I), then scheduled to take place in 2017.
 This service module was not required for Exploration Flight Test-1 in 2014, as this used a test service module supplied by Lockheed Martin.
 On 17 November 2014 ESA signed a €390 million fixed price contract with Airbus Defence and Space for the development and construction of the first ATV-based service module.
 In December 2016, ESA's member states agreed it would extend its commitment to the ISS to 2024, and would supply a second service module, as part of the resulting budgetary obligation.